 Sony RX10 III versus Sony A7R III

 The Sony Cyber-shot DSC-RX10 III and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in March 2016 and October 2017.
 The RX10 III is a fixed lens compact, while the A7R III is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (RX10 III) and a full frame sensor.
+The cameras are based on an one-inch (RX10 III) and a full frame (A7R III) sensor.
 The RX10 III has a resolution of 20 megapixel, whereas the A7R III provides 42.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Sony RX10 III and the Sony A7R III.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 III – represents 100 percent across all the size and weight measures).